 The impact of these developments upon the work of IATI was primarily to broaden its participation and influence within the advocacy movement, and gave IATI the opportunity of developing a more integral and complex understanding of advocacy and the ways in which advocacy can be done.

 This development in understanding has included a priority upon providing advocacy for people with disability who are the most vulnerable within our community, which has seen a move away from the primacy of empowerment of individual people with disability.
 This is also reflected in some of IATI's projects that include the establishment of an advocacy presence in rural and remote areas regional to Townsville, a focus upon the residents of boarding houses and other institutions, and creating networks with people from multicultural and linguistically diverse backgrounds.

-On 4 June 2004, IATI registered the first of its business names, Independent Advocacy Townsville and it continued to carry on business solely under this name until in 2017 when the current Management Committee members along with its CEO saw that this was very restrictive and not a true indication of the extensive area of North Queensland that IATI has serviced since the early 1990s.
+On 4 June 2004, IATI registered the first of its business names, Independent Advocacy Townsville and it continued to carry on business solely under this name until in 2017 when the current Management Committee members along with its CEO saw that this was very restrictive and not a true indication of the extensive area of North Queensland that IATI has serviced since the early 1990s and the increased areas over the past 18 months.
 The search for a new business name began and on 30 November 2017 the second business name of Independent Advocacy NQ was registered.